Teaching English as a Foreign Language TEFL Program Fulbright Carlos Rico Award for North American Studies FAQ

 9. Can I make changes to my proposal before the grant starts?

-Start dates of awards correspond with academic semesters: August or January.
+Start dates of awards correspond with academic semesters: August 1, September 1 or January 1, all awards must be completed by June 30, 2022.

 For additional details: www.comexus.org.mx